oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/StructuredGrids/guided_HSOpticalFlow_SYCLMigration/README.md

 ## Set Environment Variables

 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries, and tools are ready for development.
+Set up your CLI environment by sourcing the `setvars` script each time you open a new terminal window.
+This practice ensures that compilers, libraries, and tools are ready for development.

 ## Migrate the `HSOpticalFlow` Code